 *If you know of a DSA recipient not listed here, please contact us at email@example.com.

-- have been GIA members as recently as January 1 seven years before the nomination year
+- Have been GIA members as recently as five years prior to the nomination year.

 Candidates for the GIA Distinguished Service Award must be nominated by a current GIA member.
 An electronic nomination packet (no more than 10 pages) must include the following:

-- A nomination letter* explaining the nominee’s qualifications for the award by highlighting her or his specific contributions to GIA, AAMC, and the profession.
+- A nomination letter explaining the nominee’s qualifications for the award by highlighting their specific contributions to the GIA, the AAMC, and the profession.
 Specific examples of leadership and volunteer roles are strongly recommended.

-- The letter must be doubled-spaced with 1” margins and Times New Roman font size 12 and not exceed two pages.
+- The letter must be doubled-spaced with 1” margins, typed in Times New Roman font size 12, and not exceed two pages.
 The committee will not review additional materials.

 - Nominations submitted the previous year will be considered the following year and nothing new must be submitted, but updated materials will be accepted.